 The report from the Arkansas Autism Developmental Disabilities Monitoring Program says one in 65 children in the state has an autism spectrum disorder.
 The program last studied autism numbers in 2002 when it found one in 145 children with the disorder.

-Project coordinator Allison Hudson told the Arkansas Democrat-Gazette (http://bit.ly/1phejMp ) that there is no identifiable reason for the increase in autism cases.
+Project coordinator Allison Hudson told the Arkansas Democrat-Gazette (https://bit.ly/1phejMp ) that there is no identifiable reason for the increase in autism cases.
 She said it’s believed that more awareness of the disorder and better diagnostic tools are behind the higher numbers.

 A report by the federal Centers for Disease Control and Prevention found one in 68 children nationwide has autism.

-Information from: Arkansas Democrat-Gazette, http://www.arkansasonline.com
+Information from: Arkansas Democrat-Gazette, https://www.arkansasonline.com